kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 **Case B: Timer active during cpuset actuation time** — The scale_delay_timer is still active when the next cpuset actuation time arrives.
 The new cpuset cannot be applied at this actuation time because the timer has not yet expired.
 It is applied at the next actuation time after the timer expires.
 In this case, the actual delay is longer than the normal delay.

-In both cases, the actual delay is at least `scale-delay-time`, but may be longer due to the gap between timer expiry and the cpuset actuation time.
+In both cases, the actual delay is at least `scaleDownGracePeriodSeconds`, but may be longer due to the gap between timer expiry and the cpuset actuation time.

 ##### Consecutive Scaling